-Statistics for the PV installation on the roof of Rob, Anne and Maxim's houseHere is a list of accomplishments of our 4.37 kWp system that was installed on 27 January 2012.
+Statistics for the PV installation on the roof of Rob and Anne's houseHere is a list of accomplishments of our 4.37 kWp system that was installed on 27 January 2012.

 Some key production numbers